dmbaturin/baturin.org/site/blog/learning-languages.md

 "five books", or "five bottles of beer" from it even if you know the words for cows, books, and bottles.
 For starters, all those nouns require different "[counter words](https://en.wikipedia.org/wiki/Japanese_counter_word)". to go with the numeral.
-As a less extreme example, in Ukrainian, numbers less than five take nominative plurals but five and above require genitive plurals instead: "one violin: is "odna skrypka" (nominative singular), "two violins" is "dvi skrypky" (nominative plural) but "seven violins" (or ten, or twenty five, but not twenty one) is "sim skrypok" (genitive plural).
+As a less extreme example, in Ukrainian, numbers less than five take nominative plurals but five and above require genitive plurals instead: "one violin: is "_odna skrypka_" (nominative singular), "two violins" is "_dvi skrypky_" (nominative plural) but "seven violins" (or ten, or twenty five, but not twenty one) is "_sim skrypok_" (genitive plural).

 Language immersion is hugely important but when the language you want to learn is distant enough from anything you know, it may be nearly impossible to learn through immersion alone because you don't even know what you don't know